 Adding quantification increases update expressivity, since the non-quantified logics cannot simulate a one-to-infinity relation.
 So, for example, APAL is more update expressive than PAL, and AAUML is more update expressive than AUML.
+(The distinction between single-pointed and multi-pointed is irrelevant here, as quantifying over all single-pointed updates is equivalent to quantifying over all multi-pointed updates.)
 When comparing the quantified logics among themselves, most pairs are incomparable.
 These incomparability results are all rather trivial, so we do not prove them here.
-The only comparable pair is AAUML and AAML, which have the same update expressivity because their underlying updates have the same update expressivity (Section 6).
+The only comparable pair is (multi-pointed) AAUML and AAML, which have the same update expressivity because their underlying updates have the same update expressivity (Section 6).
 In Section 7 we will show that RML is incomparable to the other quantified logics, and in particular that the AAUML and AAML quantifiers are contained in the RML quantifier.

-The landscape of update expressivity is therefore as shown in Figure 3.
+The landscape of update expressivity is therefore as shown in Figure 5.

-Figure 3: The relative update expressivity of the update logics discussed in the paper.
+Figure 5: The relative update expressivity of the update logics discussed in the paper.
 We assume transitive closure of arrows.
-AML_1 and $AUML_1$ are the single-pointed versions.